-Our audit was conducted for the purpose of forming an opinion on the basic financial statements as a whole.
-The information included in Supplemental Schedules I, II and III, as listed in the table of contents, are presented for purposes of additional analysis and is not a required part of the financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise CWA's basic financial statements as a whole.
+The Information included in Supplemental Schedules I, and II, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The information in Supplemental Schedules I and II is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information in Supplemental Schedules I and II has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information in Supplemental Schedules I and II is fairly stated in all material respects in relation to the financial statements as a whole.
+The information in Supplemental Schedules I and II is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information in Supplemental Schedules I and II has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information in Supplemental Schedules I and II is fairly stated, in all material respects, in relation to the basic financial statements as a whole.